Frequently Asked Questions (FAQs)

 Yes.
 While much administrative work on an application is performed by Admissions Office staff, the final approval or disapproval of each application is by the Committee on Character & Fitness.
 [Rule V.B.]

-Is the determination of an applicant’s character and fitness made before or after the bar examination is administered?
+Back to TOPIs the determination of an applicant’s character and fitness made before or after the bar examination is administered?

 Some applicants will concurrently receive certification to sit for the bar exam and certification of character and fitness.
 For applicants who are required to appear in person for a hearing before the Committee on Character & Fitness, the hearing will only be held if the applicant passes the bar exam.
 In all cases, however, the Committee on Character & Fitness retains jurisdiction over the applicant until the time that he or she is admitted to the practice of law.
 Therefore, all applicants are required to disclose any incidents or changes to the application at all times prior to admission, even after certification to sit for the bar examination has been issued.
 [Rule V.B.]

-Must all applicants for admission to the Alabama State Bar appear personally before the Committee on Character & Fitness?
+Back to TOPMust all applicants for admission to the Alabama State Bar appear personally before the Committee on Character & Fitness?

 No. Upon review of an application, the Committee on Character and fitness may require the personal appearance of the applicant.
 If the personal appearance of the applicant is required, the applicant will be notified of his or her hearing date/time approximately 3 – 4 weeks prior to the hearing.
 [Rule V.B.]